mjordan/islandora_workbench_docs/docs/index.md

 +Image media for IMG_5083.JPG created.
 ```

-If you'd rather not see all this detail, you can opt to see a progress bar instead:
+If you'd rather not see all this detail, you can set an option in your configuration file to see a progress bar instead:

 ```
  [==================================>      40.0%                                         ]